edwardthev/categorical-sectional/readme.md

 ## Final Assembly

 - Connect the Male JST and LED connectors together.
+- Mount the Pi to the back of your board, in close proximity to your "first" hole for airport, and near the power supply.
 **Use of a power supply can be dangerous and lethal if done wrong, ask a friend if you're not comfortable**
 - Connect the red (5v) and blue (ground) from the LEDs to the power supply using spade connectors.
 (I mounted my power supply next to the Pi on the back of the board)
--Cut the micro-usb power to legnth, and connect to the power supply using the spade connectors.
+- Cut the micro-usb power to legnth, and connect to the power supply using the spade connectors.
 (Dashed lines go to the negative, and side with writing goes positive - if you want to double check, you can break open the transformer on the plug that came with your Pi, as it's not needed)
--Cut the "extension cord" to legnth, and attach to the power supply using spade connectors.
+- Cut the "extension cord" to legnth, and attach to the power supply using spade connectors.
+- Drill the appropriate holes for the airports you want to view, and write the airport and LED number (see numbering below) next to the hole in sharpie, it will make your job easier in the future!

 ![Finished Power Supply](media/powersupply.jpg)